AP source: Louisville to hire Purdue's Jeff Brohm as coach - WHIZ News

 The person spoke on condition of anonymity because the agreement and an announcement from the schools had not been finalized.
 The university scheduled a news conference for Thursday “regarding the football program’s leadership.”

 Brohm, 51, would replace Scott Satterfield, who abruptly left the Cardinals on Monday after four seasons to become Cincinnati’s coach.
-The Louisville native and former Cardinal quarterback Brohm is 66-44 lifetime and 36-34 at Purdue, which he guided to the Big Ten Conference West title this season before the Boilermakers (8-5) lost to No. 2 Michigan in the conference championship game.
+Brohm, a Louisville native and former Cardinals quarterback, is 66-44 lifetime as a head coach and 36-34 at Purdue, which he guided to the Big Ten Conference West title this season before the Boilermakers (8-5) lost to No. 2 Michigan in the conference championship game.

 The Boilermakers are headed to the Citrus Bowl a season after winning the Music City Bowl.